OLYMPISM MADE VISIBLE

 The Olympic Foundation for Culture + Heritage / International Olympic Committee

-Exhibition identity & signage design by Order design, NYC
+Exhibition graphic identity + signage design by Order design, NYC